The St. Regis Mohawk Tribe and Restasis patent: Case verdict

-On February 23, 2018, the U.S. Patent and Trademark Office deemed the Restasis patents invalid and rejected the St Regis Tribe's ability to use sovereign immunity to protect the Restais patents.
+On February 23, 2018, the U.S. Patent and Trademark Office deemed the Restasis patents invalid and rejected the St Regis Tribe's ability to use sovereign immunity to protect the Restasis patents.
 Following the announcement, both Allergan and the St. Regis Mohawk Tribe appealed the ruling.
 PTAB defended their decision by arguing the exclusive licenses sold back to Allergan were so significant that the Saint Regis Mohawk Tribe was essentially giving ownership back.
 Despite how Allergan and the Saint Regis Mohawk Tribe characterized the sale of the patents, PTAB deemed Allergan as the creator of the patent and therefore the primary owner which invalidated any sovereign immunity the Saint Regis Mohawk Tribe had over Restasis patents.
 The nullifying of the patent deal between Allergan and the St. Regis Mohawk Tribe effectively closed a loophole in the Hatch-Waxman Act that could have been opened by the deal.
 The Hatch-Waxman Act prevents pharmaceutical companies from having exclusive rights to a particular drug.
 The act allows and makes it easier for generic versions of drugs to be made, preventing unaffordable drug prices.
 If the deal was passed, other pharmaceutical companies could have exploited the loophole and partnered with other sovereign entities such as tribes or state universities in order to maintain exclusivity to drug patents.
 With this exploitation of the Hatch-Waxman Act, generic medication would not be able to hit the market.
 Since branded drugs usually lose more than 40% of their value when generic counterparts hit the market, this deal likely would have led to an increase in drug prices across the pharmaceutical industry.